 We show you how to properly calculate needed auditorium acoustic materials and apply sound panels to the perimeter wall or ceiling surfaces.

-Soundproofing an Auditorium
+Soundproofing Your Auditorium

 To improve the sound quality inside your Auditorium, the goal is to produce equal premium sound quality for everybody regardless of their seating location.
 The fan shape of many Auditoriums is by design, as the non-parallel sets of surfaces combine to break standing sound waves and deliver an equal dispersion of sound waves to every member of the seated audience.
 But if that sound is garbled because of the echoes in the room, the audience will have a difficult time interpreting what’s happening on stage.
 Blurred sound signals will destroy the user friendliness of the room.
-By placing a set of Auditorium acoustic panels on the perimeter wall or ceiling surfaces in the Auditorium, the background noise can be cleaned.
+By placing auditorium acoustic materials such as acoustic panels on the perimeter wall or ceiling surfaces in the Auditorium, the background noise can be cleaned.
 As the echoes are caught and captured, greater clarity to original sound is restored.
 The room will return to premium sound quality and your audience will thank you, as will the performers, speakers, musicians and artists on stage.

-Auditorium Acoustic Materials & Sound Panels
+Acoustic Materials & Sound Panels

 Cloth wrapped sound boards called Fabric Panels are the product of choice.
-The panels are custom cut to size, shape and color as you wish, to be evenly dispersed as you like throughout the perimeter wall or ceiling space around the Auditorium.
+The sound panels are custom cut to size, shape and color as you wish, to be evenly dispersed as you like throughout the perimeter wall or ceiling space around the Auditorium.
 Fabric Panels are 2” thick for Auditorium treatments, which maximize the absorption coefficients for both human voice and musical instrument, including low base and impact sounds.
 Your panels will ship to your project site with a set of corresponding clips designed to make for an easy and professional looking installation.See Fabric Panel

 Related Product Options